David Gerstein (Israeli artist): Education

-First Exhibitions
+First exhibitions

 Gerstein's first exhibition in Israel was held in 1971 at the Engel Gallery in Jerusalem, comprising figurative drawings and watercolors.
 Thereafter, he exhibited at Jerusalem's Artist's House in 1972 with large oil paintings dealing with interiors and the seaside, work that received enthusiastic reviews.
 Among others, Gerstein was compared to David Hockney due to the fact that "like Hockney, he, too, had been first and foremost a master drawer with an excellent color sense".

 During those years, Gerstein led a struggle to legitimize figurative art, unacceptable in the mainly conceptual Israeli art scene.
 The conceptual art trend was irrelevant for him and he chose the less accepted orientation at the time, figurative painting.
 Gerstein numbered among the few artists, such as Avraham Ofek, Uri Lifschitz, and others, who focused on narrative-figurative painting.

 At the same period, parallel to conceptualism, an opposite trend developed: hyper-realism.
-Gerstein, however, aspired to creating figurative paintings informed by a personal and free style, striving to find his personal handwriting.
+Gerstein, however, aspired to create figurative paintings informed by a personal and free style, striving to find his personal handwriting.
 Gerstein sought to make statements about the world and life, using the narrative and experiences of his personal life.

 Gerstein painted memories from his past such as his mother riding a bicycle, or a painting depicting the childhood of twins, referencing the childhood of his twin brother and him, childhood vacations at the Dead Sea, etc. Among his main inspirations was the work of Hanoch Levin who presented life's vanities in a vein of comic irony.
 Gerstein aspired to do the same in painting: "I tried to express in painting what Levin wrote: relationships between men and women, within families…a sort of grotesque style of painting".

 Another inspiration at the time was the painter George Gross, to whom he felt an affinity and who also dealt with what Gerstein termed "the human comedy".
 In addition, he was influenced by David Hockney, Fernando Botero and José Luis Cuevas, who all dealt with the human experience and people' interactions.